mendix/GoogleAnalytics/README.md

 ### EventTracker

 * *Category*: The name you supply for the group of objects you want to track.
-* *Action*: A string that is uniquely paired with each category, and commonly used to define the type of user interaction for the web object
+* * *Action*: A string that is uniquely paired with each category, and commonly used to define the type of user interaction for the web object.
 * *Label*: An optional string to provide additional dimensions to the event data.
 * *Value*: An integer that you can use to provide numerical data about the user even